-For some reason, the world often thinks of Africa as a single entity, rather than a hugely diverse continent made up of 54 very different countries.
-It's a common mistake to make - even U.S. President George W. Bush once famously referred to Africa as a "nation".
-This misconception often causes first-time visitors to ask what the weather's like in Africa - but the reality is, it's impossible to generalise the climate of an entire continent.
+The world often thinks of Africa as a single entity, rather than a hugely diverse continent made up of 54 very different countries.
+It's a common mistake to make, but this misconception often causes first-time visitors to ask what the weather's like in Africa, but the reality is, it's impossible to generalize the climate of an entire continent.

-Nevertheless, understanding the weather patterns of your chosen destination is a key aspect of planning a successful trip.
 Time your adventure wrong, and you could find yourself caught up in a cyclone during a beach holiday to Madagascar; or stranded by extreme flooding during a cultural trip to the remote valleys of Ethiopia.
-As with everywhere else in the world, African weather depends on a huge number of factors, and differs not only from country to country, but from one region to the next.
+As with everywhere else in the world, African weather depends on a considerable number of factors and differs not only from country to country but from one region to the next.

-After all, the African continent spans both hemispheres - so that Morocco's High Atlas Mountains may experience heavy winter snows in the same month that visitors to South Africa are soaking up the summer sunshine on Cape Town's idyllic beaches.
-The only way to form an accurate idea of the weather that you can expect on your vacation is to research the specific climate of the places that you plan on traveling to.
+The African continent spans both hemispheres, so Morocco's High Atlas Mountains may experience heavy winter snows in the same month that visitors to South Africa are soaking up the summer sunshine on Cape Town's idyllic beaches.

-Africa's weather can also be fairly accurately categorised by region.
-North Africa has an arid desert climate, with high temperatures and very little precipitation (although temperatures in the mountains and in the Sahara at nighttime can drop below freezing).
-Equatorial West and Central Africa have a monsoon climate defined by high temperatures, soaring humidity and heavy seasonal rains.
+Africa's weather can also be relatively accurately categorized by region.
+North Africa has an arid desert climate, with high temperatures and very little precipitation (although temperatures in the mountains and the Sahara at nighttime can drop below freezing).
+Equatorial West and Central Africa have a monsoon climate defined by high temperatures, soaring humidity, and heavy seasonal rains.
 East Africa also has distinct dry and rainy seasons, while Southern Africa is generally more temperate.